Undergraduate Services

 - How much will it cost to participate in the program?

 It is not possible to provide a specific answer to this question.
-The cost of first year summer session courses in 2022 was $1,274.25 per half course and $2,548.50 per full course.
+The cost of first year summer session courses in 2024 was $1,274.01 per half course and $2,548.01 per full course.
 International Students pay higher fees.
-The International Student fees in 2022 were $5,441.75 per half course and $10, 883.50 per full course.
 The maximum number of courses to be taken by Extended First Year Program students is one course at either Intersession or Summer Evening and/or one course in Summer Day.
 These courses must be completed at Western: they may not be taken on a letter of permission.
 In addition, it is strongly recommended that EXFYP students not undertake full-time employment while registered in summer session courses.
 Finally, for students whose home is not in London the cost of accommodation must be borne in mind.

 - How long is summer school?